Where to Begin when Developing a New Mobile Game

 Illustration of a character presenting concepts of audience targeting and game idea generation, representing the initial stages of developing a new mobile game.

 Welcome to the Part One of the Navigating Chaos Series!
-Over the course of three articles, we’ll provide you with practical tips for developing a successful strategy for a mobile gaming studio.
+Over the course of three articles, we’ll provide you with practical tips for developing a successful strategy for a mobile gaming studio, a new mobile game.

 Subscribe to our newsletter to be notified when the next article is published!

 The trigger for this article was a conversation at PG Connects London with the CMO and VP of Growth of a large gaming studio.
-We debated about where to start with the development of a new game: do you begin with the idea or the audience?
+We debated about where to start developing a new mobile game: do you begin with the idea or the audience?

 What’s your take?